aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 GET `{{API_URL}}/environments/:id/connections`
 Replace `:id` with the `id` value from launching the environment.
 In the response you'll find a `url`.
-Copy and paste that `url` into the browser to view your Sagemaker instance.
+Copy and paste that `url` into the browser to view your Sagemaker Notebook instance.

 **Stop an Environment**